DHTMLX/docs-suite/docs/toolbar/datepicker.md

 ## Adding an icon

-The Datepicker control can have an icon which is set through the corresponding option [icon](toolbar__customization.html#icons): `check link`
+The Datepicker control can have an icon which is set through the corresponding option [icon](toolbar/customization.md).

 @example:
 {
   type: "datePicker",
   icon: "dxi dxi-calendar-today",
 }
 @examplestop: